Fanchengyan/FanInSAR/docs/source/terminology.rst

 .. glossary::

     Acquisition
-        The date of a SAR acquisition/image, and is expressed as ``datetime.datetime`` object.
+        The date of SAR acquisition or image, expressed as a ``datetime.datetime`` object.

     Pair
         A pair is a combination of two SAR acquisitions in acquisition order.

         .. note::

-            In FanInSAR, a ``Pair`` must be in acquisition order, or in other words, the first acquisition should be earlier than the second acquisition.
+            In FanInSAR, a ``Pair`` must be in acquisition order, meaning that the first acquisition should be earlier than the second acquisition.
 For example, a pair of (2018-01-01, 2018-02-01) is valid, but a pair of (2018-02-01, 2018-01-01) is invalid.
-            If you do not follow this rule, the results may be unexpected or even wrong.
+It is important to follow this rule to ensure expected and accurate results.

     Pairs
         A collection of pairs.